-The first difference is the attempt to make them "healthier" by making a lite version and a low sodium version.
+The first difference is the attempt to make them "healthier" by creating lite and low sodium versions.

 The second is to provide variety with added flavor.
-With this product range, you want to carefully check the sugar and carb content.
+With this product range, you must carefully check the sugar and carb content.

-To make the lite version, chicken is added to the pork and ham.
-As the meat of chicken is leaner than pork meat, it reduces the fat content.
+Chicken is added to the pork and ham to make the lite version.
+As chicken meat is leaner than pork meat, it reduces the fat content.

 If you follow a ketogenic diet, you are probably looking for food with high fat, medium protein, and low carb macros.

-Another reason to stick to classic is that is has fewer preservatives.
+Another reason to stick to Classic is that it has fewer preservatives.

 Spam with Added Flavors

-When you look at these newer products like Spam with Bacon, the macros are very similar to that of the Classic.
+When you look at these newer products like Spam with Bacon, the macros are very similar to the Classic.